 Anthony Clark – VR Design – https://antm4n.artstation.com/

 Ian Marshall – 3D Animation

 With Funding from Arts Council England and D-Labs

-R&D Version Testing at the QUAD Derby at FORMAT Festival // 24 March to 23 April 2017
+R&D Version Tested at the QUAD Derby during FORMAT Festival // 24 March to 23 April 2017

 During the Format Festival at QUAD a prototype of the VR work was shown to gather feedback on the piece.